 - Recording your cycles on a chart or phone app

 While this might seem intimidating, there are many books, apps, and websites that can help.
-Some methods can even be taught by a certified instructor who will guide you through the learning process.
+Some methods — like the Marquette Method — can even be taught by a certified instructor who will guide you through the learning process.

 By understanding the signs of your body, you can identify the days when you are most likely to get pregnant.
 Using only infertile days for sex allows you to avoid pregnancy without artificial contraceptives.
 Different methods of FABM teach you ways to know which days are most fertile.

 I Have Irregular Cycles.
-Can I still use FAMB?
+Can I Still Use FABM?

-Many of us were taught in school that the female cycle is 28 days long, ovulation on day 14, and then have their periods 14 days after they ovulate.
+Many of us were taught in school that the female cycle is 28 days long, ovulation always occurs on day 14, and all women have their periods 14 days after they ovulate.
 Wrong!
-The truth is everyone’s body is different!
-A normal healthy cycle might range from about 24 to 36 days.
-The number of cycle days before you ovulate (the follicular phase) can change based on your health, diet, exercise or even stress!
+The truth is everyone’s body is different.
+A normal healthy cycle can range from 24 to 36 days.
+The number of cycle days before you ovulate (the follicular phase) can change based on your health, diet, exercise, or even stress!
 The time after you ovulate (luteal phase) is usually more consistent but can be 11-17 days long in a normal cycle.
 Using FABM, you can understand your unique cycle even when ovulation is later than you are used to.
 Even women who are postpartum or approaching menopause can use FABM.